-- 2. The BITRE Yearbook 2019: Australian Infrastructure Statistics, Statistical Report, notes, inter alia (Table T 5.5a Public transit patronage on heavy rail, Australian mainland state capital cities) that in 2017-18, there were 726.4 million passenger movements; also in in 2003-04, there were 486.5 million passenger movements; an increase of about 49 per cent over 14 years that far exceeds population growth. - 2.1 Between the 2011 and the 2016 Census, Greater Sydney's population (including Gosford) grew to 4.82m with a 10 per cent growth.
-During these five years, rail patronage on the Sydney and intercity network increased from about 304m to 367m with a stronger growth of some 15 per cent.
+2. The BITRE Yearbook 2019: Australian Infrastructure Statistics, Statistical Report, notes, inter alia (Table T 5.5a Public transit patronage on heavy rail, Australian mainland state capital cities) that in 2017-18, there were 726.4 million passenger movements; also in in 2003-04, there were 486.5 million passenger movements; an increase of about 49 per cent over 14 years that far exceeds population growth.